TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-alerts-other.md

 ## **Recommended Steps**

 A critical alert should be addressed urgently because it can impact users.
 Please attempt the remediation steps in the alert before opening a case.
 In some alerts, you can select **Repair** in the Remediation details of the alert to resolve the issue.
-You can run the repair again if it fails.
+You can run **Repair** again if it fails.

 ## **Recommended Documents**